|Type||Epilog Mini 24|

 Anything not on this list is forbidden.
 Contact Arthur McBain or leave a note to get in touch with the front desk if you’d like to discuss other materials.
 Please have a copy of the material’s MSDS available.

-** Warning: There are many modern floor coverings known as “linoleum” which are nothing like the material offered by Blick.
-Lasering those is hazardous to your health and the machine.
-Unless you’re absolutely sure it’s the same composition as what Blick offers, please just order from Blick.
+** Warning: There are many modern floor coverings known as “linoleum” which are nothing like the original.
+Lasering them is hazardous to your health and the machine.
+See the “where to buy” page to get the real thing.

 Anything not on the allowed list is to be considered forbidden unless Arthur McBain has otherwise given explicit permission on a case by case basis.
 This list is therefore not to be taken as complete or all-inclusive.